shenmaa233/ProFactory/README.md

 - Welcome to VenusFactory!
 Please give us a star if you like it!
 - [2025-03-17] Add PETA, ProPrime, ProSST models
+- [2025-03-05] 🎉 **Congratulations!** Our latest achievement in the VenusHub series, **VenusMutHub**, has been officially accepted by Acta Pharmaceutica Sinica B! 🎉

+  In this study, we built **900+ high-quality benchmark datasets** covering **500+ protein functional properties**.
+VenusMutHub provides a comprehensive evaluation framework for protein mutation effect prediction.
+It fills the gaps in existing benchmarks by introducing more diversity and challenging cases.
+This work sets a higher standard for assessing model **generalization, robustness, and real-world applicability**, pushing the field toward more accurate and reliable predictions. 🚀💡

 ## ✏️ Table of Contents